Axway/amplify-central/content/en/docs/amplify_relnotes/20220729_serviceregistry_relnotes.md

 The following issue has been fixed in this update:

-* **API service deletion**: A warning message has been added to indicate the affected assets which are consuming the API service being deleted.
+* **API service deletion**: a warning message has been added to indicate the affected assets which are consuming the API service being deleted.

 ## Known limitations